The West Forum office at 346 Bancroft Hall is open Monday through Friday from 8:30 a.m. to 5 p.m.

 Office Location: 330 Bancroft

-Katarina Moyon is the Assistant Director of the John C. West Forum on Politics and Policy.
-She also is a lecturer in the Department of Political Science and University College.
-She received her M.A. in International Affairs from the George Washington University and her B.A. in International Affairs and German from Northern Arizona University.
-She is interested in electoral code and voter education in U.S. and foreign elections.
-She worked for the International Foundation for Election Systems assisting developing countries in Eastern Europe organize and conduct democratic elections and also conducted research under a Fulbright Fellowship on Croatia's election system.
-Also, she is interested in examining health policy in the US and abroad based on her work at the World Health Organization in this capacity.
+Katarina Moyon is the Co-Director of the John C. West Forum on Politics and Policy.
+She is also Director of the HMXP program and a lecturer in the Department of Political Science and University College.
+She received her M.A. in International Affairs from The George Washington University Elliott School of International Affairs and graduate magna cum laude with a B.A. in International Affairs and German from Northern Arizona University.
+She is interested in electoral code and comparative electoral systems.
+She worked for the International Foundation for Election Systems assisting developing countries in Eastern Europe organize and conduct democratic elections and also conducted research under a Fulbright Fellowship on the Republic of Croatia's election system.
+Also, she is interested in examining health policy in the US and abroad based on her work at the World Health Organization, European Division.

 John M. Spratt, Jr.